lulato/rosa.js/README.md

 Editing the theme

-When building a theme in general I have general flow on how I like to aproach things, hopefully my flow helps you develop your own unique sites faster and more beautifil using this theme builder.
+When building a theme in general I have general flow on how I like to approach things, hopefully my flow helps you develop your own unique sites faster and more beautiful using this theme builder.

 Typography
 70–80 percent of a website is typography.
 Thats what I usually tackle first.
-You can do this by previewing the post.hbs using the dummy database included called espinas.db
+You can do this by previewing the `post.hbs` using the dummy database included called `espinas.db`

 Red Rose Theme; For Articles
 Details if you are upgrading.
 Duplicate Casper folder, Name it your Theme Name Duplicate the Sass folder.
 Name it your Theme Name Sass

-Adjust the Gulpfile.js accordantly
+Adjust the `gulpfile.js` accordantly

 SCRIPT
 Replace ghost-dev.db